-- 4.1 There are several options that Licensing Committee can recommend to the Executive Member for consideration. - 4.2 Option 1 Leave the current Policy unchanged (Not recommended).
-Having identified that the Policy will have a positive impact on public safety, the core purpose of the licensing regime, and for the licensed trade this option is not considered appropriate.
-Whilst eight respondents said that card payment facilities should not be made mandatory the author of this report believes that those points have been addressed in this report such that they do not carry much weight. - 4.3 Option 2 Endorse the Policy wording presented at Appendix D (Recommended).
-The Policy will promote public safety and have positive benefits for the licensed trade in East Herts.
-The comments regarding 72 hours possibly being too short for a faulty card machine to be replaced or repaired have been taken on board and the Policy wording changed to reflect this. - 4.4 Option 3 Recommend a Policy with amended wording (Not recommended).
-If the members of the Licensing Committee believe that the Policy should be amended, then reasons should be given for this.
-The Executive Member would then consider the suggested amendments and the need to consult the licensed trade again.
-Anything other than minor changes to wording, that do not change meaning, should be consulted upon.
+4.1 There are several options that Licensing Committee can put to the Executive Member for consideration.

+- 4.2 Option 1 Leave the current Policy unchanged (Not recommended).
+Having identified that the Policy will have a positive impact on public safety, which is the core purpose of the licensing regime, and on the licensed trade, this option is not considered appropriate.
+Whilst eight respondents said that card payment facilities should not be made mandatory the author of this report believes that those points have been addressed in this report such that they do not outweigh the benefits of the proposal. - 4.3 Option 2 Endorse the amended Policy wording presented at Appendix E (Recommended).
+The Policy wording incorporates the Executive Member's consideration and response to the Licensing Committee's comments as discussed in full in Appendix D. It is believed that the Policy as worded will promote public safety and have positive benefits for the licensed trade in East Herts.